Written by Chip Johannessen

 24 always takes a stance with which it wants us to cheer Bauer on throughout the series, he is after all the leading character, backed by a fully committed performance from Kiefer Sutherland.
 Yet, watching in 2020, while one can still enjoy the series as a dark, escapist thriller (and once again, nobody has ever filmed night-time LA side streets in the manner that this series did), its utilisation of this particular character trope without much criticism (although there will be some in later seasons) cannot help but sometimes give one pause for thought.

-‘Since when don’t we talk about things?’ asked Sherry (Penny Johnson Jerald) in the ‘Pilot’ and in a wonderful irony for the episode, all the while Jack and Teri are desperately needing to talk to those who can’t or won’t because of their circumstances, Senator Palmer learns that nobody will him anything about the darkest moment from his own family’s past.
+‘Since when don’t we talk about things?’ asked Sherry (Penny Johnson Jerald) in the ‘Pilot’ and in a wonderful irony for the episode, all the while Jack and Teri are desperately needing to talk to those who can’t or won’t because of their circumstances, Senator Palmer learns that nobody will tell him anything about the darkest moment from his own family’s past.

 His confrontation with Keith (Vicellous Shannon) is one of the very best moments of the episode, a key sequence where one of the very few characters in the episode gets a chance to communicate with someone and yet no answers are forthcoming.
 Palmer’s insistence on Keith telling him what happened to Nicole’s rapist leads him to nearly lose his temper, possibly giving him the answer that he’s looking for and dreading.

-The look of dawning horror and realisation on Palmer’s face is magnificently played by Dennis Haysbert, who brings the gravitas and charisma that you’d want from a Presidential candidate, but who is also slowly realising that he’s not a character in a West Wing-style drama, but in something more approaching a Shakespearean drama, and one that he’s never been in control of.
+The look of dawning horror and realisation on Palmer’s face is magnificently played by Dennis Haysbert, who brings the gravitas and charisma that you’d want from a Presidential candidate, but who is also slowly realising that he’s not a character in a West Wing-style drama, but something more approaching a Shakespearean drama, and one that he’s never been in control of.